r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Generators also got the [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method that runs the generator like `send()` or `__next__()` but also raises a specified exception at the suspension point and the [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method that raises a [`GeneratorExit`](https://docs.python.org/3/library/exceptions.html#GeneratorExit) exception.

 The introduction of `send()` allowed us to write "reverse" generators that get input values with `yield` and send output values to some other generator by calling `send()`.
-We're, however, interested in this enhancement because it allowed us to implement true coroutines.
-Instead of running a subgenerator inplace, we could now `yield` it to the event loop, run it in the event loop and then `send()` its result to the generator (or throw an exception into the generator if the subgenerator raises one).
+See David Beazley's [excellent talk](https://www.youtube.com/watch?v=Z_OAlIhXziw) to learn more about that.
+We're, however, insterested in this enhancement because it provided a solution to the subgenerator issue.
+Instead of running a subgenerator inplace, a generator could now `yield` it to the event loop, and the event loop would run the subgenerator and then `send()` the result back to the generator (or throw an exception into the generator if the subgenerator raised one).
 The generator would call the subgenerator like this:

 ```python
 recieved_data = yield async_recv(sock)